CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Violations of the principle of data minimization can have serious consequences, including fines according to Article 83 GDPR.
 Data protection authorities are empowered to impose fines of up to 20 million euros or 4% of the worldwide annual turnover, whichever amount is higher.
 These drastic sanctions are intended to ensure that companies and organizations take the protection of personal data seriously and comply with the requirements of the GDPR.

-It is therefore essential that companies understand the importance of the principle of data minimization and ensure that they consistently implement it in their data processing activities.
+It is therefore essential that companies understand the importance of the principle of data minimization and ensure that they consistently implement it in their data processing processes.
 It is important that companies continuously inform themselves about current Developments data protection law and adapt their processes accordingly to ensure the protection of personal data.

 Only through careful planning and review of their data collection and storage processes can companies ensure that they meet the requirements of the GDPR and avoid fines.